gryanab/InteractiveDictionnary/README.md

 # InteractiveDictionnary

 This little project is based on pure plain Python.
-No library.

 This interactive dictionary will simply returns definition of english words that exists in a JSON file attached to it.